OpenNuvoton/M55M1BSP/README.md

-# M55M1 Series CMSIS BSP
+# M55M1/M5531 Series CMSIS BSP

-To experience the powerful features of M55M1 series in few minutes, please select the sample code to download and execute on the NuMaker-M55M1 board.
-Open the project files to build them with Keil® MDK, IAR or NuEclipse, and then download and trace them on the M55M1 board to see how it works.
+To experience the powerful features of M55M1/M5531 series in few minutes, please select the sample code to download and execute on the NuMaker-M55M1 board.
+Open the project files to build them with Keil® MDK, IAR, NuEclipse or VSCode, and then download and trace them on the NuMaker board to see how it works.

 ## .\Document\

 - CMSIS.html<br>
-	Document of CMSIS.
+	Document of CMSIS version 6.1.0.

-- NuMicro M55M1 Series CMSIS BSP Driver Reference Guide.chm<br>
+- NuMicro M55M1_M5531 Series CMSIS BSP Driver Reference Guide.chm<br>
-	This document describes the usage of drivers in M55M1 Series BSP.
+	This document describes the usage of drivers in M55M1/M5531 Series BSP.

-- Revision History.pdf<br>
+- NuMicro M55M1_M5531 Series CMSIS BSP Revision History.pdf<br>
-	This document shows the revision history of M55M1 Series BSP.
+	This document shows the revision history of M55M1/M5531 Series BSP.

 ## .\Library\

 - CMSIS<br>
-	Cortex® Microcontroller Software Interface Standard (CMSIS) definitions by Arm® Corp.
+	Cortex® Microcontroller Software Interface Standard (CMSIS) V6.1.0 definitions by Arm® Corp.

 - Commu<br>
-	Helper functions of communication protocols, e.g., xmodem.
+	Helper functions of communication protocols, e.g., XMODEM.

 - CryptoAccelerator<br>
-	Crypto accelerator source code for MbedTLS library.
+	Crypto accelerator source code for mbedtls.

 - Device<br>
 	CMSIS compliant device header files.